cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-anything.md

 ---
 pcx-content-type: how-to
+title: Deploying your site
 ---

 import TutorialsBeforeYouStart from "../\_partials/\_tutorials-before-you-start.md"

 # Deploying your site

 Cloudflare supports deploying any static HTML website to Cloudflare Pages.
-If you manage your website without using a framework or static site generator, or if your framework is not listed in [Framework guides](/framework-guides), you can still deploy it using this guide.
+If you manage your website without using a framework or static site generator, or if your framework is not listed in [Framework guides](/pages/framework-guides/), you can still deploy it using this guide.

 <TutorialsBeforeYouStart/>